department-of-veterans-affairs/vets-website/content/pages/health-care/family-caregiver-health-benefits/CHAMPVA.md

 ### Can I get health care through CHAMPVA?

-You may qualify for CHAMPVA if you don’t qualify for TRICARE and you fit into one of the descriptions below.
+**If you don’t qualify for TRICARE,** you may qualify for CHAMPVA if you fit into one of the descriptions below.

 **One of these must be true.
 You’re:**